 Introduction:

-In a perennial fruit crops reproductive competence varies between meristems.
-When they are exposed to favourable environmental conditions only meristems receive the flower inductive stimulus and differentiate into inflorescence meristem to produce the flowers.
-In perennials the flowering is complex and cannot be determined by a single traits.
+In perennial fruit crops, reproductive competence varies between meristems.
+When they are exposed to favourable environmental conditions, meristems receive the flower inductive stimulus and differentiate into inflorescence meristem to produce the flowers.
+In perennials, the flowering is complex and cannot be determined by a single traits.
 The dynamics of climate change, the prevalence of pests and diseases, the lack of effective rootstocks, irregular bearing, etc., all seem to be contributing causes to the reduction in production.
 But economically the alternate cropping pattern is a important problem for fruit growers in worldwide.

-Alternate bearing is a trait in which trees produce heavy crop load or producing many flowering branches in one year and low crop yield or fewer flowering branches in following year.It perennial fruit crops shows alternate bearing when the time of flower bud formation usually overlaps with the time of embryo development.
+Alternate bearing is a trait in which trees produce heavy crop load or producing many flowering branches in one year and low crop yield or fewer flowering branches in following year.
+Such perennial fruit crops shows alternate bearing when the time of flower bud formation usually overlaps with the time of embryo development.
 One hypothesis was that the developing fruits diverting the nutrients from the flower bud.
 Krishna (2012) reported that, GA3 produced in the developing seeds have been proposed to inhibit the flower bud differentiation in neighboring meristems.
 A variety of factors, including dormancy, the timing of flower formation, flowering behaviours, set-abscission correlations, the length of the fruit development stages relative to vegetative activities, and many others indicate that alternation in cropping (Monselise and Goldschmid, 1982).

-Hoblyn et al., (1936) given the index for estimating the index of deviation in yield during consecutive years.
+Hoblyn et al. (1936) given the index for estimating the deviation in yield during consecutive years.
 Then Wilcox (1944), named this Index as the Biennial Bearing Index (BBI).
 The trend of fruit yields over orchards, individual trees, or branches has been extensively studied using the BBI.
 This index is determined by dividing the total of all tree yields by the variations over successive years.
 It has been used in so many fruit crops like apple (Barrittet al.,1997), mango (Reddy et al., 2003), citrus (Smith et al., 2004), pecan nut (Wood et al., 2004), and pistachio (Rosenstock et al., 2010).
 It requires three years for evaluating the alternative bearing in adult trees.
 The higher index value shows the higher alteration in bearing.
 Then researchers created the “Modified Alternate Bearing Index” (MABI), a new index that defines alternate bearing by including cultivar flower production.

 Factors responsible for alternate bearing:

-Flowering is controlled by different endogenous and exogenous factors.
+Flowering in perennial crops is controlled by different endogenous and exogenous factors.
 For example, endogenous factors like C:N ratio (Carbohydrates reserves), competition between vegetative and reproductive sinks, genotype differences, hormonal imbalance and interaction with other organs etc. and exogenous factors like temperature, light, relative humidity, water stress affect the flower formation in different fruit crops (Dhillon and Bhat, 2011).

 1.Cultivars / Varieties:

-The bearing tendency is vary between the families, genera, species and cultivar to cultivar.
+The bearing tendency vary between the families, genera, species and cultivar to cultivar.
 It is genetically controlled.
-The axillary bearing varieties having less alternate bearing tendencies than the terminal bearing varieties.
-Monselise and Goldschmid (1989) reported that regular bearing cultivars will quickly regain their ability after disturbed by the external factors.
+The axil bearing varieties having less alternate bearing tendencies than the terminal bearing varieties.
+Monselise and Goldschmid (1989) reported that regular bearing cultivars quickly regain their ability after disturbed by the external factors.
 Whereas, alternate bearers takes long time.
 Because they are unstable in nature.

-In apple, shy bearers are shows regular bearing and heavy bearers shows the alternate bearing.
-For example Gala, Jonagold, Granny smith and Idared have low alternate bearing indices while, Fuji Manifest and Golden Delicious have high alternate bearing indices.Based on the bearing tendency apple cultivars have been classified into three groups (Jonkers 1979) Table 1.
+In apple, shy bearing cultivars bears fruit regularly while heavy bearing cultivars has the problem of alternate bearing.
+For example Gala, Jonagold, Granny smith and Idared have low alternate bearing indices while, Fuji Manifest and Golden Delicious have high alternate bearing indices.Based on the bearing tendency apple cultivars have been classified into three groups (Jonkers 1979) (Table 1).

 Table 1: Classification of Apple Cultivars Based on Bearing Tendency